David H. Thompson

 Phone: (202) 220-9659 | Fax: (202) 220-9601

 David Thompson is the Managing Partner of Cooper & Kirk and joined the firm at its founding.
-Mr. Thompson has extensive trial and appellate experience in a wide range of matters.
+Mr. Thompson has extensive trial and appellate experience in a wide range of matters and has secured victories worth billions of dollars.
 Mr. Thompson was awarded an A.B. degree, magna cum laude, from Harvard University in 1991, where he was elected to Phi Beta Kappa.
 In 1994, Mr. Thompson received a J.D. degree, cum laude, from Harvard Law School.

 In commercial matters, Mr. Thompson has had significant trial experience in litigating large claims for plaintiffs and defendants.
 Serving as the de facto general counsel to several private companies, Mr. Thompson has developed significant practical business experience, which allows him to be extremely effective in litigating commercial disputes.
-He recently led the firm’s trial team that won a $205 million verdict in AmBase Corp. v.
+He led the firm’s trial team that won a $205 million verdict in AmBase Corp. v.
 United States.
-Previously, he won an $18 million trial verdict in a breach of contract case for Bank of America.
 More broadly, Mr. Thompson has prepared complex damage analyses in antitrust, securities, and breach of contract cases.
-In connection with these matters, Mr. Thompson has taken hundreds of depositions of senior executives, expert witnesses, high ranking government and university officials, employees, and union leaders.
+In connection with these matters, Mr. Thompson has taken hundreds of depositions of members of Congress, senior executives, expert witnesses, high ranking government and university officials, employees, and union leaders.